University of Vermont Clinical Research Center

 Research Subjects Wanted

-Healthy males & females (18-40 yr.) with both overweight and lean body types for an 8 wk nutritional study of the effects of type of dietary fat on body fat balance and insulin activity.
+Healthy males & females (18-40 yr.) with both overweight and lean body types for an 8 wk nutritional study of the effects of type of dietary fat on body fat balance, insulin activity, and brain function.
 Women cannot be pregnant during the study.

 Eligible subjects will receive: